 The Ultimate Guide to Santa Barbara: Like a Local

 Santa Barbara is a quintessential coastal town of Southern California.
-The atmosphere feels as if you're relaxing somewhere along the Mediterranean rather than in Southern California.
+The small town atmosphere is inviting and warm.
 Just a two hour drive from Los Angeles you'll find this lovely coastal town!
-Santa Barbara is a excellent destination for those looking to escape the city grind, a great food and wine scene and variety of outdoor activities!
+Santa Barbara is an excellent destination for those looking to escape the city grind, amazing food and wine scene and variety of outdoor activities!
 It's rich Spanish history and architecture draw art and history lovers as well!